-2. Wooden Puzzles -- Preschoolers Need Quiet, Cerebral Toys, Too!
+2. Wooden Puzzles: Children Need Quiet, Cerebral Toys, Too!

-Parents love to hear the squeals of delight when presenting their preschoolers with baby dolls, trains, and stuffed animals.
-While other toys such as puzzles receive a low-key response, they shouldn't get forgotten.
+Parents, grandparents, family, and friends love to hear the squeals of delight when presenting preschoolers with baby dolls, trains, and stuffed animals.
+While other toys such as puzzles receive a low-key response, they shouldn't be forgotten.
 Puzzles are a must-have item, especially today when youngsters are starting kindergarten with poor fine motor skills.
 Puzzles are fantastic for enhancing the pincer grasp so youngsters can hold pencils and scissors comfortably and correctly upon starting school.

 Wooden puzzles come in different shapes, colors, and styles.
 They usually have themes such as farm animals, fruits and vegetables, construction vehicles, the alphabet, and numbers.
 These themes teach children about the world around them.
 Puzzles also promote the following:

-Painting at the easel is perfect for preschoolers because it's so simple and lets them express themselves through art, not words.
-Plus, parents can change it up so the children never get bored: using tempera paints one day, watercolors another, helping the child mix primary colors to make secondary colors, letting them add white to make pastels, putting out certain color combinations near the holidays (orange and black for Halloween/ pink, red, and white for Valentine's Day, having them add shapes, glitter, yarn, fabric, etc. to their painting).
+An easel allows for tremendous versatility.
+Parents can change it up so the children never get bored: using tempera paints one day and watercolors the next, helping the child mix primary colors to make secondary colors, letting them add white to make pastels, putting out certain color combinations near the holidays (orange and black for Halloween/ pink, red, and white for Valentine's Day, having them add shapes, glitter, yarn, fabric, etc. to their painting).
 With easel painting, the possibilities are endless!

 This Easel Is Versatile and Will Provide Hours of Enjoyment